jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ^Source: [^Discord ^Post](https://discordapp.com/channels/488058478015807499/490215795503398912/618245915685421073)

+---

+Equipment was always meant to only be equipped to face-up characters (excepting a card effect).
+And equipment can currently only be  _played_  on a face-up character.
+However, equipment can get equipped with other methods (like the Grid supporting character).
+The following sentence will be added to the rules on Equipment:

+*Equipment can never be on a face-down character.
+If an effect would attempt to do this, ignore that part of the effect.*

+^Source: ^UDE ^Blog

 # Eternal
 If this character would leave play, you may put them into their owner's hand instead.